Becham the English Springer Spaniel at 10 months old

 Mae the English Springer Spaniel at 5 years old—"She's a very happy and playful Springer.
 Loves her family, especially her new human brother.
 She enjoys the hunt, but without guns.
 In this picture she is watching a skein of geese come in for a landing."

-Skippie the English Springer Spaniel at 10 years old swimming in the water
+Emily the English Springer Spaniel sitting in front of the garden.

 Essex Marshall the field English Springer Spaniel